calvinkarpenko/calvinkarpenko.github.io/_pages/about.md

 My research interests are in Natural Language Processing (NLP), Machine Learning and Data Science.
 More specifically, I am interested in finding insights from social media analysis and was able to do this when working on my MSc Dissertation project, where I performed sentiment analysis on tweets about the 2020 US Presidential Election and aimed to predict the outcome.

-I still maintain an interest in Physics and enjoy reading about new findings in fields such as particle physics, gravitational waves, renewable technologies.
-In addition to this I am interested in novel approaches to outreach, specifically in physics and programming.
+I still maintain an interest in physics and I enjoy reading about new findings in fields such as particle physics, gravitational waves and renewable technologies.
+In addition to this I am interested in novel approaches to outreach, specifically in science and programming.